-HACSB 30-Year Strategic Goals Strategic Goal 1: No eligible family waits longer than 10 days for housing Strategic Goal 2: Clients have achieved their own personal level of stability and economic independence Strategic Goal 3: For those whom a transition is appropriate, the maximum stay in assisted living is 5 years Strategic Goal 4: HACSB leaders and supporters are innovative policy makers and influencers of legislation Strategic Goal 5: HACSB has secured the resources needed for accomplishing its mission Strategic Goal 6: HACSB is a leading developer and provider of affordable housing in the County of San Bernardino Strategic Goal 7: HACSB is adequately staffed with well-trained and fully developed employees Strategic Goal 8: HACSB communication is open, honest and consistent Strategic Goal 9: HACSB employees have a high level of morale Strategic Goal 10: HACSB clients, programs and properties are embraced by all communities Strategic Goal 11: HACSB clients live in safe and desirable homes and communities where they can develop and prosper
+Goal 1: No eligible family waits longer than 10 days for housing Goal 2: Clients have achieved their own personal level of stability and economic independence Goal 3: For those whom a transition is appropriate, the maximum stay in assisted living is 5 years Goal 4: HACSB leaders and supporters are innovative policy makers and influencers of legislation Goal 5: HACSB has secured the resources needed for accomplishing its mission Goal 6: HACSB is a leading developer and provider of affordable housing in the County of San Bernardino Goal 7: HACSB is adequately staffed with well-trained and fully developed employees Goal 8: HACSB communication is open, honest and consistent Goal 9: HACSB employees have a high level of morale Goal 10: HACSB clients, programs and properties are embraced by all communities Goal 11: HACSB clients live in safe and desirable homes and communities where they can develop and prosper

-The flexibilities provided through our MTW designation assist in our efforts to achieve our long term goals, and our long-term vision aligns with the statutory objectives of the MTW program.
-HACSB currently has 27 approved MTW activities and no activities pending HUD approval.
-Twelve activities address the objective of operational efficiency, nine aim to assist families on the path to economic independence, and six help increase housing choices.
-As good stewards of taxpayers' dollars, we ensure optimal use of funds to provide the best quality services to our families.
+The flexibilities provided through our MTW designation assist in our efforts to achieve our long-term goals, and our long-term vision aligns with the statutory objectives of the MTW program.
+HACSB currently has 27 approved MTW activities and one activity pending HUD approval.
+Eight activities have been closed out and one is on hold.
+Of the remaining nineteen activities, seven address the objective of operational efficiency, six aim to assist families on the path to economic independence, and six help increase housing choices.

+As stewards of taxpayer dollars, we ensure optimal use of funds to provide the best quality services to our families.
 We continually seek to implement innovative solutions that streamline processes, increase efficiency, and help families achieve economic independence.
 Proactive planning has helped us weather several years of consecutive budget reductions while providing additional supportive services to families and meeting the statutory requirement to serve substantially the same number of families as were served prior to receiving the MTW designation.